By Tim Lambert

 Phoenician ships did not have rudders.
 Instead, they were steered by large oars.
 Phoenician sailors usually sailed within sight of the coast.
 Because their ships were vulnerable to storms the Phoenicians normally sailed between March and October.

-Phoenician Trade n The Phoenicians were merchants who sailed around the Mediterranean.
+The Phoenicians were merchants who sailed around the Mediterranean.
 They also sailed past the Straits of Gibraltar and around western Africa.
 They may have also sailed to southwest England in search of tin.

 The Phoenicians exported cedarwood to Egypt.
-In return, they imported Egyptian and papyrus (a type of paper made from the papyrus plant which grows in the Nile).
+In return, they imported Egyptian papyrus (a type of paper made from the papyrus plant which grows in the Nile).

 The Phoenicians also traded with the Greeks.
 (Their name Phoenician is derived from the Greek word for purple-red).
 The Phoenicians made purple dye from murex shells and they were famous for their cloth industry.